zabbix/zabbix/templates/db/ignite_jmx/README.md

 This template works with standalone and cluster instances.
 Metrics are collected by JMX.
 All metrics are discoverable.

 1. Enable and configure JMX access to Apache Ignite.
 See documentation for [instructions](https://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html).
-Current jmx tree hierarchy contains classloader by default.
+Current JMX tree hierarchy contains classloader by default.
 Add the following jvm option `-DIGNITE_MBEAN_APPEND_CLASS_LOADER_ID=false`to will exclude one level with Classloader name.
 You can configure Cache and Data Region metrics which you want using [officcial guide](https://ignite.apache.org/docs/latest/monitoring-metrics/configuring-metrics).
 2. Set the user name and password in host macros {$IGNITE.USER} and {$IGNITE.PASSWORD}.

 ## Zabbix configuration